Azure/bicep-registry-modules/avm/res/compute/gallery/README.md

 ### Parameter: `images.sku`

-Note: This is a deprecated property, please use the corresponding  `identifier.sku` instead.
+Note: This is a deprecated property, please use the corresponding  `properties.identifier.sku` instead.

 - Required: No
 - Type: string